oyingidie/fcc-labs/0x00-responsive_web_design/00-survey_form/README.md

 ### :book: Description

-A responsive survey form for a food delivery service, built with HTML5 and CSS3.
-It collects user information, food preferences, and feedback on delivery platforms and app features.
+A responsive survey form for a food delivery service, built with HTML and CSS.
+It collects user information, including food preferences, feedback on delivery platforms and desired app features.
 The form includes input validation, accessible labels, and a clean, modern layout, making it a practical example of front-end form design and user experience principles.

 ### :sparkles: Features